sbenhaim/mpls/README.md

 You should now have a Clojure repl.

-(While a repl is a fine place to start, you'll eventually want to move your workflow to an nrepl-supporting text editor: Emacs, Vim, Sublime, IntelliJ, Eclipse, and Light Table are all good options.
-For Emacs, Cider is supported with cider-nrepl v0.9.0-SNAPSHOT)
+(While a repl is a fine place to start, you'll eventually want to move your workflow to an nrepl-supporting text editor.
+Emacs, Vim, Sublime, IntelliJ, Eclipse, and Light Table are all good options.
+For Emacs, Cider is supported with cider-nrepl v0.9.0-SNAPSHOT.)

 Test it out